 Dining at Dageraadplaats means first having to choose between many different styles of food.
 To help you narrow down your choices, let me highlight three restaurants to consider.

-Primo is an Italian restaurant that specializes in simple, yet tasty pasta.
+Pici is an Italian restaurant that specializes in simple, yet tasty pasta.
 Don’t expect a fancy plate.
 It’s just good honest food.
 Suggestions change regularly.

-Primo caters to people wanting a quick bite as well as people looking to wine and dine.
+Pici caters to people wanting a quick bite as well as people looking to wine and dine.
 For the latter, they offer many appetizers, entrees and a few dessert choices.
 The interior is serene white.

 In summer, you can enjoy your meal on a cosy outside terrace.
 Beware, tables on the terrace are placed very close to each other.
 You might want to get a seat somewhere at the edge.
 Otherwise you might listen in on conversation to the right and left of you.

 Waiters are friendly, but sometimes somewhat forgetful.
 Price-wise the restaurant is very affordable, although some items on the menu are priced too high.
-However, Primo is a solid choice for good and budget-friendly Italian food.
+However, Pici is a solid choice for good and budget-friendly Italian food.

 2. May’s: French & Thai restaurant

 May’s is named after their Thai female cook who prepares both Belgian and Asian food.
 As far as I’m concerned, the Thai options are great.
 I’ve tried one of the suggestions on two occasions and they have not let me down.
 Service also met expectations.